mtlynch/logpaste/docs/deployment/fly.io.md

 ## Pre-requisites

+You'll need:

+* A fly.io account
-You'll need a fly.io account.
-You should have `fly` [already installed](https://fly.io/docs/fly/installing/) and authenticated on your machine.
+* The `fly` CLI [already installed](https://fly.io/docs/fly/installing/) and authenticated on your machine
+* Docker installed on your machine

-You'll also need a storage bucket and [IAM credentials](https://aws.amazon.com/iam/) on Amazon S3 or an S3-compatible storage service.
+* A storage bucket and [IAM credentials](https://aws.amazon.com/iam/) on Amazon S3 or an S3-compatible storage service

 ## Set your environment variables